dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 desired.

-Specifically, hostpolicy starts up coreclr and sets up a new AppDomain, passing in the startup hook variable if it was set.
+Specifically, hostpolicy starts up coreclr and sets up a new AppDomain, passing in the startup hook variable as the property `STARTUP_HOOKS` if it was set.
+This variable can be retrieved using `AppContext.GetData("STARTUP_HOOKS")`.
 Hostpolicy then asks the runtime to execute the main method.
 Just before the main method is called, the runtime will call a private method in `System.Private.CoreLib`, which will call each `StartupHook.Initialize()` in turn synchronously.
 This gives `StartupHook` a chance to set up new `AssemblyLoadContext`s, or register other callbacks.
 After all of the `Initialize()` methods